-Our financial and operational achievements in 2020 relative to the strategies outlined above are included in the Company's 2020 MD&A and the 2020 Consolidated Financial Statements.
-Further commentary regarding strategies and commitments to growth, financial strength, innovation, operational excellence, and community involvement will be provided in the forthcoming 2020 Management Proxy Circular, Year in Review, and Sustainability Report.
-The 2020 Management Proxy Circular will also contain a discussion of the Company's corporate governance practices.
+Our financial and operational achievements in 2021 relative to the strategies outlined above are included in the Company's 2021 Management Discussion & Analysis (MD&A) and the 2021 Consolidated Financial Statements.
+Further commentary regarding strategies and commitments to innovation, growth, financial strength, operational excellence, and community involvement will be provided in the forthcoming 2021 Management Proxy Circular, Year in Review, and Sustainability Report.
+The 2021 Management Proxy Circular will also contain a discussion of the Company's corporate governance practices.